academy-agents/academy-tutorial/README.md

 ## Module 03: Agent-Agent Communication
 Academy allows you to build multi-agent systems.
 Agent `Handle`s can be passed to other agents (or created by other agents) to allow one agent to invoke another.

 The starter code for Module 03 contains a coordinator class that should lower and reverse a string using two other agents.
 Fill in the constructor to accept `Handle`s to the `Lowerer` and `Reverser` agents and store them as part of the `Coordinator` state.
-The fill in the `process` action to invoke each handle.
+Then fill in the `process` action to invoke each handle.
 In the `manager` context, launch the `Coordinator` agent.
 You can pass arguments to the `Coordinator`constructor using the `args=` argument of `manager.launch`

 To run the script: